Suhaibinator/URouter/README.md

 - **Graceful Shutdown**: Properly handle in-flight requests during shutdown
 - **Prometheus Integration**: Built-in support for Prometheus metrics
 - **Intelligent Logging**: Appropriate log levels for different types of events
+- **Trace ID Logging**: Automatically generate and include a unique trace ID for each request in all log entries

 ## Installation